 To assess security personnel knowledge, skills, and abilities to conform with the licensee training and qualification (T&Q) plan, regulatory requirements, and any other applicable NRC requirement.

-To verify equipment assigned to security personnel the licensee’s T&Q plan, NRC regulatory requirements, and any other applicable requirement.
+To verify required security equipment assigned to security personnel meets the objectives outlined in the licensee’s T&Q plan, NRC regulatory requirements, and any other applicable requirement.

 01.04 To verify that the licensee’s physical protection program associated with this sample is designed and implemented to meet the general performance objective of Title 10 of the Code of Federal Regulations (10 CFR) 73.55(b).